2020 Mizuno JPX 921 Tour Irons Review

 - They have less offset than I'm used to

-I am NOT a low handicap player at this point.
-Still, they look GREAT behind the ball and inspire confidence.
+They look GREAT behind the ball and inspire confidence.

 What didn't surprise me: These are precision instruments.